JiachenRen/cs4476-cv-project/web/README.md

 [//]: # "experiments-and-results.md"
 #### Data Set

-For the text detection setp, we are going to utilize the image cropped from the websites.

-For the text recognition step, the data set used was taken from a Github repository, which contained 50 different characters and 20 different samples for each one.
-While sample size is small, a considerable level of certainty can be obtained utilizing a good learning model.

-#### Experimental Steps
+To carry out this project, we need datasets of manga images to perform experiments on.
+However, despite our efforts, we couldn't locate any existing manga datasets in Japanese.
+What we do have at hand is a dataset of images already translated to English (for one of our member's NLP project).
+These images are collected using a web-crawler (written in dart) from this [website](https://mangasee123.com), and is purely used for research purposes.
+The crawler can be easily extended to collect raw manga resources from legitimate Japanese websites, and we intend to do that.

+However, if said resource is not attainable due to various reasons, we might change our objective to "translating from english to other languages."
+This is not too different from our current objective, since english texts in manga are in most cases **capitalized**, so we can easily employ hough transform for each letter or existing OCR methods to extract english texts, simplifying the problem statement.

+It's unlikely that we'll train our own neural model for OCR, so we'll probably use pretrained models mentioned below.

+#### List of Experiments

+##### 1. Using Mask R-CNN to detect text boundaries

 When documents are clearly laid out and have global structure (for example, a business letter), existing tools for OCR can perform quite well.
 In Manga, first, the document of interest occurs alongside some background objects .
 Second, the text within the document is highly unstructured and therefore it is beneficial to separately identify all the possible text blocks.
-Inspired by fully convolutional networks, we came up with the idea of modifying the model MaskRCNN as an effective approach for text location, which is consisted of two steps.
+Inspired by fully convolutional networks, we came up with the idea of modifying the model Mask R-CNN as an effective approach for text location, which is consisted of two steps.

 First, CNN is adopted to detect text blocks, from which character candidates are extracted.
 Then FPN is used to predict the corresponding segmentation masks.
 Last, segmentation mask is used to ﬁnd suitable rectangular bounding boxes for the text instances.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.